Better sleep for therapy patients

 The slight movement impulses generated by MiS micro stimulation ensure that there is a constant alteration of pressure.
-As a result, movement beds such as the ThevoautoActiv help to prevent decubitus (bed sores).
+For bedridden patients, a mattress such as ThevoautoActiv is used for the prophylaxis and therapy of decubitus (bedsores).
 The special spring system of the movement bed clearly enhances the patient's own movements.
-In the case of patients who are no longer capable of moving themselves to evade pressure pain, the ThevoActiv with its additional movement impulses helps to prevent and treat decubitus through to stage IV.
 The ThevoSoft and ThevoCare mattresses are also used to prevent decubitus in patient care.